Monitor221hz/Pandora-Behaviour-Engine-Plus/README.md

 #### Multiple Game Installs
 If you have multiple game installs, Use the `--tesv` argument as listed above but with the path pointing to the game **root** folder.

----

-> [!TIP]
-> If you need to have multiple arguments, they can be separated with a space.

 ##